yungProg/meme-generator/README.md

 User has two impUt fieldS:
     ** One which puts text to the top of the image and ** one which puts text to the bottom
+User can change font-size, font-family and color

 ## Limitations of this app
 * Some image links are broken so you may see no image
 * Texts overlayed on the image is not permanent hence upon downloading or saving the you will see no text on it
 * There is no download button to download meme to you local device
-* User can't change font-size, font-family and color
+* Text can't be dragged

 This project is part of scrimba React course by Bob Ziroll.
 I haven't completed it but I thought it would be beneficial for me to try my hands on it.